levinas/p1h/README.md

 ```

 #### By-drug regression runs
-Run two regression models on drug 1 using three types of cell line features, and
+Run three regression models on drug 1 using three types of cell line features, and
 save feature importance and model performance evaluated on various metrics to files.
 ```
-python by_drug.py --drug 1 --models lasso elasticnet --cell_features all
+python by_drug.py --drugs 1 --models randomforest lasso elasticnet --cell_features all
 ```

 ### Code Examples